Luke-Schreiber/light-weighted-ml-library/README.md

 It will then prompt the user with a tree depth of choice, 1 through 6.
 The user must enter a number 1 through 6 and click enter, then the decision tree will go to work.

-How to use Adaboost, bagging,
+How to use Adaboost, bagging, random forest, LMS with batch-gradient and stochastic gradient:

+It will prompt the user with their preferred selection of adaboost, bagging, random forest, or LMS.
+When the user selects LMS, it will prompt the user with batch-gradient and stochastic gradient.